claudioandre-br/packages/john-the-ripper/readme.md

 You can install JtR by following the instructions at [https://flathub.org/apps/details/com.openwall.John](https://flathub.org/apps/details/com.openwall.John).

+Also, you can download and install the [64bit version](https://github.com/claudioandre-br/packages/releases/download/1.9.0-jumbo-1/john.flatpak.zip) flatpak bundle.

 John runs confined under a restrictive security sandbox by default.
 Nevertheless, you can access and audit any file located in your home.
 Below, an usage example: